-Caulkins attended Decatur High School before joining the U.S. Army, where he was on active duty for three years.
-He then went to Eastern Illinois University (EIU), where he was active in the Eastern Veteran Association, serving as president for two years.
+Caulkins attended Decatur High School before joining the U.S. Army, for which he was on active duty for three years.
+He then went to Eastern Illinois University (EIU), where he was active in the Eastern Veterans Association, serving as president for two years.
 He also served as president of the Illinois Federation of Veterans in College, where he helped promote changes to the GI Bill.
 He traveled to the White House for the bill signing by President Richard Nixon.

 Caulkins and his wife, Jo, bought their home in Decatur in 1978, and he has worked in sales and marketing at various businesses in the area.
 He is a partner at Franciscan Properties, where he also serves as vice president, and a dedicated volunteer, serving as a trustee for EIU and on the board of various state and local organizations, including the Community Investment Corp. of Decatur.

 Caulkin will face off agasint Dan Henricks and Randy J. Keith in the March 20 primary.